Injunctions for Protection in Pinellas County

 Call today for a consultation to find out more about how to fight these cases, including fighting an injunction for protection on jurisdictional grounds.
 These injunctions for protection have serious consequences that can last a lifetime.

-Whether you were accused of domestic violence, dating violence, repeat violence, sexual violence or stalking, we can help.
-We also represent clients charged with violation of an injunction for protection through the Sixth Judicial Circuit in and for Pinellas County, FL, including in St. Petersburg and Clearwater.
+Whether you were accused of domestic violence, dating violence, repeat violence, sexual violence, or stalking, we can help.
+We also represent clients charged with violating an injunction for protection through the Sixth Judicial Circuit in and for Pinellas County, FL, including St. Petersburg and Clearwater.

 We also represent clients accused of violating an injunction for protection when the petitioner accuses you of violating the “no contract” provisions of the temporary or final judgment of injunction.
 These violations affidavits are sent to the clerk’s office domestic violence desk.

-The petitioner’s affidavit alleging the violation will be reviewed by a judge and may either be set for a civil court hearing or referred to the state attorney’s office to be pursued as a criminal violation of the injunction.
+A judge will review the petitioner’s affidavit alleging the violation and may either be set for a civil court hearing or referred to the state attorney’s office to be pursued as a criminal violation of the injunction.

 Our attorneys represent clients in the following types of related matters: